dinnenylab/BrassicaceaeGRN/README.md

 *Note: not only GO terms, any gene sets (e.g. ortholog pairs with a certain _cis_-regulatory motif in their promoters) can be added.

-### 2. Pairwise comparison of gene expression
+### 2. Pairwise comparisons of gene expression
-- Once the two input files were ready, run `PiP_correlation_matrix_pairwise_orthologs.py` to obtain the matrix of correlations of gene expression LFC between ortholog pairs of all species pairs, for all GO terms and samples.
+- Once the two input files are ready, run `PiP_correlation_matrix_pairwise_orthologs.py` to obtain the matrix of correlations of gene expression LFC between ortholog pairs of all species pairs, for all GO terms and samples.
 - For example, the following prints (to STDOUT) both Pearson and Spearman's correlation coefficients and p-values for root 3hr (R03) ABA-responsive LFCs of ortholog pairs, for all six species pairs (among At, Si, Sp, and Es) and all non-redundant GO terms of size 20~3000:
 ```
 PiP_correlation_matrix_pairwise_orthologs.py -N 6 -1 -n \